xojs/SublimeLinter-contrib-xo/readme.md

 ### Using non-JS syntax

-Typical plugins for Eslint, e.g. for TypeScript or Vue, should just work automatically if they're installed locally to your project.
-(Technically speaking: if they're defined in the same `package.json`.)
+Typical plugins for ESLint, for example, for TypeScript or Vue, should just work automatically if they're installed locally in your project (defined in the same `package.json`).

 For plugins not supported out-of-the-box, you may need to change the SublimeLinter [`selector` setting](http://www.sublimelinter.com/en/stable/linter_settings.html#selector) to include the correct syntax scope.
 For Vue, that could be: